cfpb/bapital-framework/packages/cf-grid/usage.md

 </div>
 ```

-**NOTE:** cf-grid does not have a "row" concept.
+**NOTE:** bf-grid does not have a "row" concept.
 If you have a 12-column grid and place 24 columns inside a wrapper,
-cf-grid columns will automatically stack into two rows of 12.
+bf-grid columns will automatically stack into two rows of 12.

 ## Nested columns